 1 Undrawn credit facilities include fully or partially undrawn commitments against which clients can borrow money under defined terms and conditions.

-2 Includes \$1,101 million (2023: \$1,066 million) of revolving credit facilities wherein loan positions have been sub-participated to a third party and will be transferred if and when drawdown
+Includes \$652 million (2024: \$1,101 million) in undrawn facilities wherein loan positions have been sub-participated to a third party and will be transferred after drawdown.